bcwhite-code/brians-blueprints/self-building-spacex.md

 configured via sat-nav view even if on another planet.

 Once the rocket is ready, choose a Cryonite world, ideally with water and no threat.
+Using satellite view, be sure you can actually find a good ore patch -- sometimes they won't be present!
 Go there and build the [Colony Home](#colony-home) block in a convienent place.

+Build a mine for Cryonite ore.
+Two efficiency-1 modules per large miner will reduce power consumption by 80% which is a big help in a power-starved colony.

 Using the sat-nav view, configure the [Off-World Supply](#off-world-supply) for this new colony.
 It'll start bringing